What is the Average Percentage of a Stock Market Return?

 Financial planners generally insist that the stock market is the very best place to get the best return on your money and that, depending on your age, these allocations should be coupled with bonds and other ‘guaranteed’ investment vehicles.

-While that may be true, many people fail to recognize the positive returns one can achieve vis-a-vis an enduringly profitable private business.
+While that may be true, many people fail to recognize a better return than the stock market one can achieve vis-a-vis an enduringly profitable private business.

 What is an 'Enduringly Profitable' Business?